 Customs of the week

-Maslenitsa is known for national festivities: it's dances, singing, sledging, dummy construction.
+Maslenitsa is known for national festivities: it's dances, singing, sledding, dummy construction.
 The first three days of the week Ukrainian ancestors combined work with the holiday.
 Nevertheless, starting with Thursday all kinds of work were banned.
 So, the festivities were prolonged until the morning.
 After a hearty breakfast, the family, as a rule, went to the fair, where various entertainments were offered.
-On the last day of the week, so called Sunday of Forgiveness, it was traditional to burn a dummy - the symbol of winter.
+On the last day of the week, so-called Sunday of Forgiveness, it was traditional to burn a dummy - the symbol of winter.